OpenMined/syft.js/README.md

 ```

 This should start development server and open `localhost:8080` in the browser.
-Assuming that PyGrid URL, MNIST model name and version were not modified while running previous steps, just
+Assuming PyGrid URL, MNIST model name and version were not modified in previous steps, just
 press “Start FL Worker”.

 You should see following in dev console:

-- syft.js registers into training cycle on PyGrid and gets configuration, plan, and the model.
+- Syft.js registers into training cycle on PyGrid and gets configuration, Plan, and the model.
-- App loads MNIST dataset and executes the training plan multiple times.
+- App loads MNIST dataset and executes the training plan with each data batch.
-  Charts are updated during this process and you should see loss going down and accuracy going up.
+  Charts are updated during this process, and you should see the training loss going down and the accuracy going up.
-- Model update is submitted to PyGrid.
+- After the training is complete, model diff is submitted to PyGrid.

-If “Keep making cycle requests” is checked, the process is repeated
+If “Keep making cycle requests” is checked,
-resulting in better model each 3 cycles
-(PyGrid updates the global model after every 3 submissions).
+the whole cycle process is repeated until PyGrid tells worker that model training is complete.
+It should be visible that
+PyGrid aggregates each 3 submissions into the global model, so each 3rd starts
+with lower loss and higher accuracy.

 ## Contributing